HenrikBengtsson/future.BatchJobs/OVERVIEW.md

 ## Introduction
-This package provides [BatchJobs] futures on the Future API defined by the [future] package.
+This package provides [BatchJobs] futures according to the Future API defined by the [future] package.
 This means that all of the BatchJobs machinery can be utilized using futures, e.g.
 ```r
 > library('async')
 > plan(batchjobs, backend='.BatchJobs.R')